 It is also very beneficial if the same dementia care activity can be used in more than one way, and at more than one skill level.
 When the activity is first presented, it can be used in its simpler form until the person can do it successfully.
 Once that has been achieved the activity can be turned into something more challenging, but the familiarity is there so it is not seen as threatening.

-As abilities decline, this same activity can once again be used in a more simpler form.
+As abilities decline, this same activity can once again be used in a simpler form.
 Because it is already familiar, it is easier to get success and give your loved one a feeling of accomplishment.
-This adjustment according to ability is called "vertical programming" and is one of the characteristics of Montessori activities.
+This adjustment according to ability is called "vertical programming" and is one of the characteristics of Montessori activities for people with dementia.

 - It is of interest to the person

 - It is something they are familiar with